Dorchester, Dorset: Modern

 A permanent military presence was established in the town with the completion of the Depot Barracks in 1881.
 The High West Street drill hall was created, by converting a private house, around the same time.

 Land was developed for housing outside the walls including the Cornwall Estate, between the Borough Gardens and the Great Western Railway from 1876 and the Prince of Wales Estate from 1880.
 Land for the Victoria Park Estate was bought in 1896 and building began in 1897, Queen Victoria's Diamond Jubilee year.
 The lime trees in Queen's Avenue were planted in February 1897.

-The Dorchester Urban District lost only two civilian lives to enemy action during the Second World War.
+The Dorchester borough lost only two civilian lives to enemy action during the Second World War.

 Poundbury is the western extension of the town, constructed since 1993 according to urban village principles on Duchy of Cornwall land owned by Charles III.
 Being developed over 25 years in four phases, it will eventually have 2,500 dwellings and a population of about 6,000.
 Charles was involved with the development's design.

 Dorchester became Dorset's first Official Transition Initiative in 2008 as part of the Transition Towns concept.
 Transition Town Dorchester is a community response to the challenges and opportunities of peak oil and climate change.